Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Background

 In the \textit{data extraction and synthesis} phase, all the pertinent information is systematically extracted from the selected studies.
 The techniques for data extraction vary greatly depending on the research field and the objective of the researcher.
-For example, in \textit{Medicine} there are protocols for identifying key elements from clinical studies, such as PECODR~\cite{dawes2007identification} that identifies Patient-Population-Problem, Exposure-Intervention, Comparison, Outcome, Duration, and Results.
-Others are PIBOSO~\cite{kim2011automatic} (Population, Intervention, Background, Outcome, Study Design, and Other) and STARD~\cite{bossuyt2003towards}, which is a checklist to support readers in assessing the risk of bias in the study and evaluate the relevance of the results.
+For example, in the biomedical field, protocols like PECODR~\cite{dawes2007identification} (Patient-Population-Problem, Exposure-Intervention, Comparison, Outcome, Duration, and Results) and PIBOSO~\cite{kim2011automatic} (Population, Intervention, Background, Outcome, Study Design, and Other) are used to identify key elements from clinical studies, while the STARD checklist~\cite{bossuyt2003towards} supports readers in assessing the risk of bias and evaluating the relevance of the results.
 Following the extraction, the data is aggregated and summarised~\cite{garousi2017experience,munn2014jbi}.
 Depending on the nature and heterogeneity of the data, the resulting synthesis might be qualitative or quantitative.
 This phase is also occasionally supported by AI solutions.
 Commonly, the relevant tools employ classifiers to identify articles possessing specific characteristics~\cite{marshall2018machine} or implement named-entity recognition for extracting specific entities or concepts~\cite{kiritchenko2010exact} (e.g., RCT entities~\cite{moher2001consort}, entities pertaining environmental health studies~\cite{walker2022evaluation}).

 The \textit{quality assessment} phase evaluates the rigour and validity of the selected studies~\cite{higgins2008assessing,wells2000newcastle,von2007strengthening,effective1998quality}.
 This analysis provides evidence of the overall strength and the level of trustworthiness presented in the review~\cite{zhou2015quality,chen2022grading}.